MichaElL0/Etch-a-sketch-painter/README.md

 - Javascript

 ### What I learned
-How to dynamically change website with Javascipt
+How to dynamically change a website with Javascript